d4rkang3l/marathon/docs/docs/native-docker.md

 Starting with Marathon v1.5, Mesos containerizer supports `container.docker.config` property, which might be used to specify a Docker `config.json` per Docker image.
-Either its `text` propert might be set to content of `config.json` file, or its `secret` property might be set to a secret name, the corresponding value of which is content of `config.json`.
+Its `secret.source` property should be set to a secret name, the corresponding value of which is content of `~/.docker/config.json`.

 ```json
 {